dwwatson1/coronavirus_pandemic_playbook/README.md

 X_test_scaled = X_scaler.transform(X_test)
 ```

 We initialize the random forest regressor and fit the model.
-We set n_estimators to 128 because best practice is to use between 64 and 128 forests.
-Generally, the higher the number, the stronger and more stable the predictions are.
-Given that this is a test model, it is reasonable to assume the model might be able to handle 128 forests.
+We set n_estimators to 500 since generally the higher the number, the stronger and more stable the predictions are.
+Given that there are not too many observations, it is reasonable to assume the model might be able to handle 500 forests.

 ```
-rf_model = RandomForestRegressor(n_estimators=128, random_state=1)
+rf_model = RandomForestRegressor(n_estimators=500, random_state=1)

 rf_model = rf_model.fit(X_train_scaled, y_train)
 ```